Dive into nature’s magic to discover Tanzania’s secrets and spark your soul

 The park’s landscape is a mosaic of woodlands, wetlands and open grasslands that shift with the seasons.
 The Tarangire River its lifeblood flows northward toward Lake Burungi, drawing wildlife throughout the dry months.
 In contrast, the southern reaches dry into sprawling marsh‑turned‑steppes, offering wide vistas and rich grazing.

 Beyond its elephants, Tarangire supports a remarkable diversity of fauna: predators like lions and leopards, plains grazers such as wildebeest and zebra, and over 500 bird species, from stately Kori bustards to petite pygmy falcons and colorful ashy starlings.
-While the park can be visited year‑round, the period from June to November is ideal, as animals congregate along the riverbanks under the clear, dry skies.

 Mount Kilimanjaro National Park